 I have plans to do a few sets of printable packs based on social concepts.
 I’ve already done two on feelings and emotions, but I wanted to get into other realms as well.
 So, to start I’m going to share a printable pack based on manners.
 It’s something that we’re working on with Squeaker and with Sweet B. With Squeaker, it’s using words like “please, thank you, and excuse me” while with Sweet B, it’s working on sign languages for “please, and thank you”.
-I think, however, that this manners printable pack will be useful for both of them.
+I think, however, that this free manners printable pack will be useful for both of them.
 You can, of course, combine these with more of my free printables for autistic children to create a visual aid on social skills.

 Tips for Teaching Manners to Kids